Biography

 Current:

-Recruitment of Black and Asian Nursing students at the OU - EdD In Progress.
+Recruitment of Black and Asian Nursing students - EdD In Progress.

-She is Open to acccept Doctoral students wishing to explore topics relating to nursing participation, Healthcare education, practice, cultural competence across the lifespan, equality, ethnic diversity and inclusion and the health and well-being of Black women and GM communities.
+She is Open to accepting doctoral students who wish to explore topics related to nursing participation, Healthcare education, practice, cultural competence across the lifespan, equality, ethnic diversity and inclusion, and the health and well-being of Black women and GM individuals and communities.

 Teaching interests

-Dr Watson brings broad expertise from clinical practice, educational and interdisciplinary perspectives to her teaching, having vast experience of curriculum design, development, and delivery and assessment at undergraduate, graduate and postgraduate levels.
+Dr Watson brings broad expertise from clinical practice, educational and interdisciplinary perspectives to her teaching, having vast experience of leading curriculum design, development, and delivery and assessment at undergraduate, graduate and postgraduate levels.
 She has a keen interest in fostering student success, amplifying student voice and is passionate about prioritising this through excellent teaching, inclusive learning and effective student and tutor support.
-She teaches at undergraduate, graduate and postgraduate levels along with Doctoral supervision responsibilities.
+She teaches at the undergraduate, graduate, and postgraduate levels, along with Doctoral supervision responsibilities.
 Areas she has taught include the following:

 Change Management in education and healthcare practice.